 What are dental crowns?

-Crown are “caps” that fit over an existing weakened tooth, covering everything over the gum.
-Crowns are also used to hide any imperfect teeth, especially for worn out and discoloured teeth.
+Dental crowns are “caps” that fit over an existing weakened tooth, covering everything over the gum.
+Dental crowns are also used to hide any imperfect teeth, especially for worn out and discoloured teeth.
 For missing tooth, crowns can be used as a restoration over a dental implant.

 Crowns can be used for several reasons, including: